-- An overview of the history and mission of the Cooke Foundation and our undergraduate scholarship programs (the College Scholarship and the Undergraduate Transfer Scholarship). - Deadlines for materials that the Cooke Foundation requires from you to ensure continued and prompt payment of your scholarship. - A summary of your responsibilities as a scholar.
+- An overview of the history and mission of the Cooke Foundation and our undergraduate scholarship programs (the College Scholarship and the Undergraduate Transfer Scholarship). - A summary of your responsibilities as a scholar. - A description of the Critical Actions we hope all scholars will engage in to thrive in college and beyond.